gramener/gramex-guide/deploy/README.md

 ## HTTPS Server

+The best way to set up Gramex as an HTTP server is to run it behind a [Proxy Server](#proxy-servers) like nginx or Apache.
+Use [certbot](https://certbot.eff.org/) to generate a HTTPS certificate.

-To set up Gramex as a HTTPS server, you need a certificate file and a key file, both in PEM format.
+To set up Gramex *directly* as a HTTPS server, you need a certificate file and a key file, both in PEM format.
 Use the following settings in `gramex.yaml`:

 ```yaml